NextDesignSolutions/NextJtag/README.md

 Expert Options:
+  --disable-known-bmc-check   Disables version checks that ensure that known good BMC versions are
+                              used.
+Some BMC features may not work correctly on boards with unsupported BMC versions.
   --set-jtag-freq FREQ        Override the default JTAG frequency with the specified frequency.
 Most
                               cards default to 10000000, 15000000 or 30000000 (max), depending on FTDI chip.